marco-pontes/competencies_registry_api/README.md

 The API will make the resources saved to the database available as an API to be used on a frontend application.
 This is still a work in progress.

+## React Frontend

+WIP

 ## Testing

+Python backend code can be tested using the following command:
 ```bash
 python -m pytest .
 ```